This includes if you seek election or want to take part in election campaigns.

 • ask colleagues to assist with your campaign

-• publicly support or criticise the policies of any political party or candidates
+• publicly support or criticise the policies of any political party or candidates in the workplace

 • wear an official uniform or use work resources, including vehicles while involved in election activities.